claudy/Highpointers-Konvention-2022/schedule.md

 Location: Slopeside Dining Room \(4th floor, Main Lodge\)

 What: Full breakfast, served buffet style.
 Come fill up before heading out for the day's festivities!
+The breakfast ticket you received at check-in is redeemable for this event.

 ## **Daytime Programs (Optional)**

 Konvention attendees can choose to explore the Laurel Highlands region on their own, take advantage of [trails](https://ogden-images-pagely.s3.amazonaws.com/www.7springs.com/images/2020/05/SummerTrailGuide_2020_pg1.pdf) and amenities offered at the resort, or participate in [organized hikes](group-hikes.md), outdoor talks, and other activities.

 ### 🍉 **Mt.
-Davis Celebration and Wendy Comstock Watermelon Feast**
+Davis Celebration and Wendy Comstock Watermelon Festival**

 Time: 11 a.m.

 Location: Mt.
 Davis, Elk Lick Township, PA 15558

-**We recommend leaving Seven Springs by 9:30 a.m. to get to the Watermelon feast in time for group photos.**
+**We recommend leaving Seven Springs by 9:30 a.m. to get to the Watermelon Festival in time for group photos.**

 What: Konvention attendees will gather at Pennsylvania’s highpoint, Mt.
 Davis, located in Forbes State Park.
 Proceedings include a few brief remarks about the highpoint by Rachael Mahony of the PA Department of Conservation and Natural Resources and a traditional watermelon toast, followed by the opportunity to explore the site and interpretive exhibits.
 Participants should wear their Konvention T-shirt, as a group photo will be taken.
 Hiking afterwards is recommended.